DavidSouther/software_craftsmanship/00_introduction/README.md

 ### C

 C started its life at Bell Labs in 1973.
-C was written by Dennis Kernighan and Brian Ritchie as a language to write the Unix operating system in.
+C was written by Dennis Kernighan and Brian Ritchie as a language to write the Unix operating system.
 Before C, operating systems (the program enabling all the other programs to run) were written in an assembly language for each computer Unix would run on.
 However, no two brands of computers had the same assembly language, so any time someone